Kissing Venice Goodbye

 Will there be a Venice Carnevale next year?

-I suppose so, but it might be a very different Carnevale altogether with the current pandemic situation resulting in many travel restrictions and with it, the glooming recession...
+Unlikely, but if it takes place, it might be a very different Carnevale altogether with the current pandemic situation resulting in many travel restrictions and with it, the glooming recession...